We provide customized, compassionate, and consent-based support for families navigating conflict, disconnection, and unhealthy relationships.

 Our team provides each parent with a digital invoice in advance, which can be easily paid online.
 Each co-parent is responsible for paying their intake session fee in advance, and they can reimburse one another as necessary.

-Cost-sharing disclosure
+Step Three: Cost-sharing disclosure

 The co-parents provide documentation of an agreed-upon or court-ordered split of costs for which each is responsible.
 From this point forward, our team can split costs according to the agreed-upon or court-ordered split.